 Will a cracked windshield fail an Alberta vehicle inspection?

-Alberta out-of-province inspections and commercial vehicle inspections use the same Vehicle Equipment Regulation criteria.
+Yes, if the crack is in the driver's viewing area, reaches an edge, or compromises visibility or structural integrity.
 A windshield in poor condition is one of the most common reasons vehicles fail inspection — after brake, tire, and emissions issues.

-2. If repair isn't possible, replacement runs C$400–800, plus potential ADAS recalibration.
+- If repair isn't possible, replacement runs $400–800, plus potential ADAS recalibration.

-3. Pass the re-inspection and register.
+- Pass the re-inspection and register.

 What should you do if a crack appears right now?

 If the crack is in your line of sight or reaches the edge: Don't drive it further than necessary.
 Book a mobile repair — we come to where the vehicle is parked across Calgary, Airdrie, Cochrane, and Okotoks.
-If the damage is beyond repair, we'll refer you to a replacement partner.
-Either way the vehicle gets roadworthy without you risking a defect notice.

 What about insurance?

 Alberta comprehensive coverage usually pays for windshield damage — repair at a $0 deductible, replacement against your comprehensive deductible.
-Full breakdown in Does Insurance Cover Windshield Repair in Alberta?.
+Full breakdown in Does Insurance Cover Windshield Repair in Alberta?